hdShang/arxiv-daily/docs/cs-LG/2025-06-25/papers/250620100v1-mirage-a-benchmark-for-multimodal-information-seeking-and-reasoning-.md

 ---
 layout: default
-title: MIRAGE: A Benchmark for Multimodal Information-Seeking and Reasoning in Agricultural Expert-Guided Conversations
+title: "MIRAGE: A Benchmark for Multimodal Information-Seeking and Reasoning in Agricultural Expert-Guided Conversations"
 ---

 # MIRAGE: A Benchmark for Multimodal Information-Seeking and Reasoning in Agricultural Expert-Guided Conversations